Credit: Diego Delso / CC BY-SA 4.0

 Credit: Benidormone / CC BY 2.0

 Surrounded by sandy spreads, the Benidorm beach is sheltered well by mountains, which bar cold winds, creating a microclimate that is described by warmth and calmness.
-The beach is family-friendly and safe for those traveling with kids.
+The beach is family-friendly and safe for those travelling with kids.
 It offers great opportunities for sailing, early morning swimming as well as sunbathing.

 San Juan de Alicante beach